Square Underwriting FAQs

 Company-prepared year-to-date financial statements including balance sheets, profit and loss, and cash flow statements

-Deferred revenue report and/or booking report
+Deferred turnover report and/or booking report

 Reviewing financial information such as bank statements and financial statements helps us better understand your business, including cash inflows and outflows, and the ability to support any payment chargebacks should they arise.
 We want to make sure your business is best protected and that there is adequate capital and cash flow should anything go wrong.